mraszyk/rc2sql/README.md

 - `paper.pdf` - extended report on RC2SQL
 - `Dockerfile` - Dockerfile for this supplementary material
-- `test_all.sh` - script to run correctness tests of query evaluation
+- `test_all.sh` - script to run correctness tests for query evaluation
 - `run.sh` - script to run experiments
 - `bold.*` - scripts for postprocessing evaluation results (e.g., highlighting fastest execution)
 - `main.tex` - template of a LaTeX document with evaluation results